tytydraco/yessleep/out/The_Lavender_Room_Part_II.md

 I made my usual order, and ate quickly.
 Starting for the door as soon as I finished.
 Employees ate for free so I didn't even have to stop at the counter in front of the place.
 As I stepped out the door, I heard someone call my name.
 I turned back, stepping aside.

 “Where are you going?”
-Mark, the slick haired manager I had met upon my first visit to this place enquired, hurrying down the hall toward me.
+Matt, the slick haired manager I had met upon my first visit to this place enquired, hurrying down the hall toward me.
 His smile didn't match the urgency of his pace.

 “I need to pick up some essentials.
 Is that a problem?” there was no malice behind the question, my voice calm and neutral.